12 Treatment Technologies

 - media disposal

 Life cycle cost assessments can be used to compare the long-term cost-performance benefits of various sorption media types.
 Spent media management can be an important cost component.
-Common options for spent media management are off-site disposal by thermal destruction (via commercial incineration or cement kilns), reactivation/regeneration for reuse, landfilling, and on-site destruction.
-Media disposal regulations can vary from state to state.
-Because PFAS are highly soluble in water, persistent, and resistant to degradation, some disposal options (for example, landfilling) may be less preferable.
-Disposal sites may not accept PFAS-containing wastes.
-Incineration and thermal reactivation/regeneration offer the possibility of destruction of PFAS waste streams and elimination of associated liability.
+Common options used at the time of publication for spent media management are off-site disposal by thermal destruction (via commercial incineration or cement kilns), reactivation/regeneration for reuse, and landfilling.

 Related Ongoing Research Funded by SERDP (ER) and Water Research Foundation (WRF)